IcebergIceberg

 Iceberg versionV2, V3V1, V2, V3

-Query engine supportRequires equality delete supportAny engine
+Query engine supportAny engine (positional mode) or engines with equality delete supportAny engine

 Query complexitySELECT * returns current stateRequires dedup logic